 Wudbhav N. Sankar, MD, is a graduate of Cornell University and the University of Pennsylvania School of Medicine.
 He completed his orthopedic surgical training at the University of Pennsylvania, followed by two pediatric orthopedic fellowships at Children’s Hospital Los Angeles and the Shriners Hospitals for Children in Los Angeles.
 He then pursued advanced training in the area of adolescent and young adult hip reconstruction at the Children’s Hospital of Boston.

-In addition, Dr. Sankar’s clinical area of expertise includes spine disorders such as scoliosis, kyphosis and spondylolisthesis as well as pediatric orthopedic trauma.
+Dr. Sankar is director of the Young Adult Hip Preservation Program and heads up the Hip Disorders Program at The Children's Hospital of Philadelphia.
+The programs care for patients with a host of hip conditions.
+In addition, Dr. Sankar’s clinical area of expertise includes spine disorders such as scoliosis, kyphosis and spondylolisthesis, as well as pediatric orthopedic trauma.

 Dr. Sankar is one of a small group of surgeons in the country who perform complex hip procedures such as the Ganz periacetabular osteotomy, surgical dislocation of the hip, and head realignments following slipped epiphyses.